keldefrawy/keldefrawy.github.io/_drafts/rd-ratchet-series-plan.md

 18. Design principles for an incentive-compatible laboratory
 19. The AI-native R&D institution
 20. A ten-year public–private experiment
+21. Building a research life before the successor exists

 The book will need additional original chapters on labor markets, international comparison, and the political economy of public funding.
 These should not be forced into the initial blog series without firsthand or documentary depth.